How to Run an In-Depth Win/Loss Analysis for RFPs

 In this article, you’ll learn how to conduct an in-depth win/loss analysis by following these steps:

-What Exactly is a Win/Loss Analysis for RFPs?
+What Exactly Is a Win/Loss Analysis for RFPs?

 A win/loss analysis evaluates why you’re successfully closing deals involving RFPs (and what’s holding you back from winning even more).
-Instead of making a wild guess, it allows you to methodically gather insights from RFP metrics and valuable buyer feedback that can help you make more informed go/no-go decisions and improve overall proposal performance.
+Instead of making a wild guess, it allows you to methodically gather insights from RFP metrics and valuable buyer feedback to help you make more informed go/no-go decisions and improve overall proposal performance.

 Ready to face the facts?
 Download this win/loss analysis template to determine where your proposal team is doing well—and where you can improve.
-(Psst…you can successfully use this template by following the same steps below.)
+(Psst, you can successfully use this template by following the same steps below.)

 3 Steps to Improve Proposals With Extensive Win/Loss Research